codeway-0841/Bugged.dev/content/posts/Lets-build-2-hooks-to-manage-Next.js-query/Lets-build-2-hooks-to-manage-Next.js-query.md

 ## The problem 🤔

-The problem was I wanted the same state in my component should be in the query, that's possible and easy to think, but not that easy to write in every component.
+The problem was I wanted the same state in my component to be in the query, that's possible and easy to think, but not that easy to write in every component.